LukasBommes/PV-Hawk/docs/source/tutorial.rst

 This tutorial will get you started with PV Drone Inspect on an exemplary IR video dataset.
 It shows the general workflow of processing a PV plant.
 Please :ref:`install <installation>` PV Drone Inspect on your machine before continuing.
 After finishing this tutorial, head over to :ref:`using_own_data` to learn how to create your own dataset.

-- download and place example dataset (already splitted images, link to data acquisition for further information on acquiring own dataset)
-- run docker image with correct path mapping
-- create config file and briefly explain the different settings (link to config file reference and explain how to use view_gps.py script to select clusters, explain important settings)
-- run video processing pipeline (first four steps, then latter), explain how to validate intermediate outputs
-- visualize final results
-- open result in pv drone inspect viewer

 Step 1: Prepare the working directory
 -------------------------------------